syrianarchive/syrianarchive-investigations/investigations/alimanhospital.md

 ### Hospital Capacity and Beneficiaries:

 According to Human Appeal, the hospital in the past eight months has served 115,389 Syrians while facilitating an additional 1,752 child births.
-Additionally during this eight month period, the hospital has provided vaccines to 9,988 children under five years old, examined around 2342 women and children, and provided preventative feeding services to 21,419 children.
+Additionally, between January and the end of August 2019, the hospital has provided vaccines to 9,988 children under five years old, examined around 2342 women and children, and provided preventative feeding services to 21,419 children.

 ![](/assets/investigations/alimanhospital/image5.png)